 Lincoln University students have been studying overseas as part of their degrees since 1975.
-We encourage overseas study opportunities for students, as we recognise that the benefits of international study are becoming increasingly significant in today’s global workforce.
+We encourage overseas study opportunities, as the benefits of international study are becoming increasingly significant in today’s global workforce.

 The Lincoln University Overseas Exchange (LincOE) programme in brief: